atlarge-research/graphalytics-platforms-graphmat/README.md

  - `platform.graphmat.intermediate-dir`:  Directory where intermediate conversion files are stored.
 During the benchmark, graphs are converted from Graphalytics format to GraphMat format.
  - `platform.graphmat.num-threads`: Number of threads to use when running GraphMat.
  - `platform.graphmat.command.convert`: The format of the command used to run the conversion executable.
 The default value is `%s %s` where the first argument refers to the binary name and the second argument refers to the binary arguments.
  - `platform.graphmat.command.run`: The format of the command used to run the bencharmk executables.
-The default value is `env KMP_AFFINITY=scatter numactl -i all %s %s` as recommended by the authors of GraphMat.
+The default value is `%s %s` where the first argument refers to the binary name and the second argument refers to the binary arguments.